What are sweaty hands?

 - Neuromodulators injected into the sweaty area can produce approximately six months of dryness.

-- Surgical sympathectomy can be performed in Toronto, Ontario but poses surgical risk and requires the lungs to be deflated during the surgery.
+- Surgical sympathectomy can be performed in Toronto, Ontario but poses a surgical risk and requires the lungs to be deflated during the surgery.